VMware Site Recovery for VMware Cloud FAQ

 You can set reservations, affinity rules, and limits for recovered virtual machines by configuring reservations and limits on the resource pools on the recovery site and setting up the resource pool mapping accordingly.
 Alternatively, you can set reservations, affinity rules, or limits manually on the placeholder virtual machines on the recovery site.

 - Can VMware Site Recovery failover automatically?

 Technically yes.
 Is it recommended?
 No. SRM workflows, including failover, can be triggered by a script.
-However, In almost all scenarios, falling over in an automated fashion is a poor idea.
-There is a lot of risk associated with it and a lot of potential liability for failing over due to incorrect reasoning.
-Failing over automatically in test mode, however, makes a lot of sense For more details see this blog post – Automating Failover with SRM and PowerCLI
+However, falling over in an automated fashion is a poor idea in almost all scenarios.
+There is a lot of risks associated with it and a lot of potential liability for failing over due to incorrect reasoning.
+However, failing over automatically in test mode makes a lot of sense.
+For more details, see this blog post – Automating Failover with SRM and PowerCLI

 - What are the requirements for having SRM change VM IP addresses?

 1. The VM must have a supported version of VMtools installed